adonisEstrada/client-person-service/README.md

 # client-person-service
-service to manage clients and persons (nttdataChallenge)
+service to manage clients and persons